p-a/kickass-cruncher-plugins/README.md

 Changelog
 =========

+*   Kickass 5.7 is now required.

 *   Added general support for caching, via the property KICKASS_CRUNCHER_CACHE.
     This deprecates the DISABLE_EXOMIZER_CACHE flag.
 2019-05-12

 *   Added support for extra parameters when using the fallback command.
     EXOMIZER_COMMANDLINE_FALLBACK_EXTRA_PARAMS.
 2019-05-11

-*   Experimental support for segment modifiers.
+*   Support for segment modifiers.
 All plugins are supported.
-WIP.

-*   Added experimental B2EXE cruncher which crunches and adds a basic upstart routine.
-WIP.
+*   Added B2EXE cruncher which crunches and adds a basic upstart routine.

 Supported Crunchers
 ===================

+All crunchers now are available as segment modifiers.
+Parameters given for modifiers are supported too, but has to be prefixed with an underscore.
+Like jmpAdress and useCruncherCache in this example:

+    .file [name="plasma-b2exe.prg", segments="Code, Data, SpeedCode", modify="B2exe", _jmpAdress=start, _useCruncherCache]

 ByteBoozer
 ----------